CSNW/sql-bricks/readme.md

 # SQL Bricks.js

 SQL is a complicated, expressive DSL.
-SQL Bricks is not an abstraction layer and makes no attempt to hide the user from SQL syntax.
+SQL Bricks is not an abstraction layer and makes no attempt to hide SQL syntax.
 On the contrary, it is designed to match SQL as faithfully as possible so that the experienced SQL user is immediately familiar with the API.
-Our goal is to make it fully comprehensive, so that it supports all possible variations on the four supported SQL statements (`SELECT, INSERT, UPDATE, DELETE`).

 SQL Bricks provides easy parameter substitution, automatic quoting of columns that collide with SQL keywords ("order", "desc", etc), a nice chainable syntax, a few conveniences (support for user-supplied abbreviations and auto-generated join criteria) and, most importantly, **easy composition and re-use of SQL**.